eliranwong/letmedoit/README.md

 # MyHand

-"myHand" is AI assistant, powered by ChatGPT, that can both chat and run tasks on local devices.
+MyHand Bot is an advanced AI assistant, leveraging the capabilities of ChatGPT API, capable of engaging in conversations, executing codes with auto-healing, and assisting you with a wide range of tasks.

 ## Watch this Video!
-MyHand Bot introduces itself!
+MyHand introduces itself!

 [![Watch the video](https://img.youtube.com/vi/Dfsl-Cxx0bQ/maxresdefault.jpg)](https://youtu.be/Dfsl-Cxx0bQ)

-Though myHand is built on ChatGPT, myHand goes beyond being a mere ChatGPT assistant by embodying the essence of "Actions speak louder than words."
-Unlike standard ChatGPT, myHand not only engages in conversational interactions but also actively performs tasks on behalf of users, demonstrating its commitment to practical action and tangible results.
+Though MyHand is built on ChatGPT, MyHand goes beyond being a mere ChatGPT assistant by embodying the essence of "Actions speak louder than words."
+Unlike standard ChatGPT, MyHand not only engages in conversational interactions but also actively performs tasks on behalf of users, demonstrating its commitment to practical action and tangible results.

 Repository: https://github.com/eliranwong/myhand